Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

 Denote by $q^\eps=(q^\eps_1,q^\eps_2)$ the strategies of the PCE as given by Proposition \ref{p:cournot}.
 We then obtain

-So the firms optimally respond to the growing uncertainty about the demand by increasing their output, and do so at an increasing rate as $\eps$ grows.
-Next, consider the associated maximum losses
+So the firms optimally respond to a growing uncertainty about the demand by increasing their output, and do so at an increasing rate as $\eps$ grows.
+Next, consider the associated maximum losses as shown in \eqref{e-cournot-com}.
+Then